What is art selling

 My artistic activities can be such an enlivening work that it's worth the efforts, but it also follows physical pain and sometimes emotional struggles.

-When I suffered from the pain, my daughter, Celina came to me and told me, "You go see a dentist," and I asked her, "Why should I go to a dental office instead of going to a family doctor's office."
+When I suffered from the pain, my daughter, she came to me and told me, "You go see a dentist," and I asked her, "Why should I go to a dental office instead of going to a family doctor's office."

-My Celina answered me thoughtfully, " Because the dentist has lots of ice bags."
+She answered me thoughtfully, " Because the dentist has lots of ice bags."

 I realized that children think very creatively and with different aspects, and then I always learn about my four-year-old daughter's artistic attitude.